Rami al-Jamarat: The Ritual of Stoning the Devil during Hajj

 • Stand at least 15 feet (5 meters) from the pillar and hold seven or more pebbles in your left hand.
 Position yourself in a way that Mina is on your right and Makkah is on your left.

-• When throwing each pebble, grasp it between your thumb and index finger, raise your hand high, and recite the Takbir (“Allahu Akbar”).
+• When throwing each pebble, grasp it between your thumb and index finger, raise your hand high, and recite the Takbir – Dua (“Allahu Akbar”).
 Once the first pebble hits the target, stop repeating the Talbiyah.
 Continue the process until you have thrown all seven pebbles.

 • Once you have completed the Stoning, step aside from the crowd to make dua (supplication) while facing the Qibla (direction of the Kaaba).
-This act of devotion carries deep meaning for Muslims, reaffirming their faith and commitment to living a life guided by the principles of Islam.
+This act of devotion carries deep meaning for reaffirming faith and commitment to living a life guided by the principles of Islam.

 Stoning of the Jamarat: A Detailed Guide